Plzeň Plaza

-Pilsen Plaza (Czech: Plzeň Plaza) is a 20000 m2 shopping mall and entertainment center in Plzeň, Czech Republic.
+Plzeň Plaza is a 20000 m2 shopping mall and entertainment centre in Plzeň, Czech Republic.

 History

 The facility was built by Israeli mall developer Plaza Centers.
 It opened on 5 December 2007, on the former land of Ex Plzeň, gastronomical exhibitions located just 250 m from the central Náměstí Republiky.

 Features

 Since 2008, it has hosted a 1,720-seat, ten-screen multiplex cinema operated by Cinema City Czech Republic.